SH1106-Based OLED Display

 Adafruit SH110x

-Adafruit display libraries are quite popular because of their modular design.
+Adafruit display libraries are widely popular due to their modular design.
 They consist of two separate libraries:

-This way, source code can be compatible with a variety of displays.
-You just adjust the specific driver library.
+This modular approach allows the source code to be compatible with a variety of displays; you simply adjust the specific driver library as needed.

 Better not use “hacked” libraries!

 The SSD1306 was the dominant driver for monochrome OLED displays for a long time.
-When SH1106 surfaced a few years later, it initially lacked driver support.
+When the SH1106 appeared a few years later, it initially lacked driver support.

-In addition, these adapted libraries aren’t updated anymore by the original author and may have become seriously outdated.
+Moreover, these adapted libraries are no longer updated by the original authors and could be outdated.

-By now, Adafruit has released an official library targeting all SH111x monochrome OLED displays: Adafruit_SH110x.
-That’s the library you should pick if you want to use Adafruit GFX.
+Adafruit has since released an official library targeting all SH110x monochrome OLED displays: Adafruit_SH110x.
+This is the library you should use if you want to work with the Adafruit GFX.

 Conclusions

-Getting started with ESPHome was incredibly fast—it took me about five minutes to put together and run an example code.
-In contrast, it took over an hour (including a fair bit of cursing) to figure out the specifics for the U8G2 library.
-ESPHome is far more efficient, at least for developers.
+Getting started with ESPHome was incredibly fast—it took me only about five minutes to put together and run an example code.
+In contrast, it took over an hour (and a fair bit of frustration) to figure out the specifics of the U8G2 library.
+ESPHome is far more efficient, especially for developers.

-As a result, C++ programming is generally best suited for highly proficient developers or cases where memory space is at a premium.
-For most users—especially those working with microcontrollers like the ESP32 with 4+ MB of flash memory—ESPHome provides a much more streamlined and user-friendly approach to firmware development.
+As a result, C++ programming is generally better suited for highly proficient developers or situations where memory space is limited.
+For most users—especially those working with microcontrollers like the ESP32, which has 4+ MB of flash memory—ESPHome offers a more streamlined and user-friendly approach to firmware development.

 Data Sheets